Address: Musée du Louvre, Palais Royale , Paris 1

 Website: : The Louvre

-The history of The Louvre goes back to Medieval Paris.
-In 1190 the Louvre was built by King Philip-Auguste as a fortress to protect Paris from the invasion of Anglo-Romans.
-The Salle Basse or the Lower Hall is what is left from the Medieval life of The Louvre.
+The history of the Louvre goes back to Medieval Paris.
+In 1190, the Louvre was built by King Philippe-Auguste as a fortress to protect Paris from the invasion of the Anglo-Romans.
+The Salle Basse, or the Lower Hall, is what is left from the Medieval life of the Louvre.

-In 1364, under Charles V,the fortress was transformed into a Royal Palace until the death of Charles VI.
-It was not until 1527 that Francois I decide to use the Louvre again but with a Renaissance touch.
-The west wing was destroyed and to be placed by a Renaissance building.
-The destruction and constructions continued till the reign of Henri II who added his touches including the king’s private apartments.
+In 1364, under Charles V, the fortress was transformed into a Royal Palace until the death of Charles VI.
+It was not until 1527 that Francois I decided to use the Louvre again – but with a Renaissance touch.
+The west wing was destroyed and to be replaced by a Renaissance building.
+The destruction and construction continued until the reign of Henri II, who added his touches including the king’s private apartments.

 Throughout the centuries, various kings added and remodeled the palace.
-The Tuileries Palace was built and corridors were added from The Louver to the new palaces.
+The Tuileries Palace was built and corridors were added from the Louvre to the new palaces.

 In 1793, after the French Revolution, The Louvre became a public museum.